Vazhamuttom: Access

 The district capital, Pathanamthitta which is 4 km away is well connected to all major towns and cities of India.
 Vazhamuttom is connected to Pathanamthitta, Konni, Adoor & Pandalam by large number of privately operated public buses.
 Buses from Pathanamthitta Town to Vallicode Kottayam (V-Kottayam) ply through Vazhamuttom on a regular interval of 30 minutes.
 One can reach there by buses operating in Konni - Pandalam and Konni - Adoor route, too.

 Other attractions

-Vazhamuttom Shree Mahavishnu temple in Vazhamuttom East is believed to be built by the King of Pandalam.
+The Vazhamuttom Shree Mahavishnu temple in Vazhamuttom East is believed to be built by the King of Pandalam.
 Apart from this there are five Christian churches in Vazhamuttom.
-Two of the churches are located at the area on the east bank of Achankovil river and two on the west.
+Two of these churches are located at the area on the east bank of Achankovil river and two on the west.
 Mar Bahanan Valiyapally is the oldest church in Vazhamuttom West which was established in the year 1893.
-Church foundation stone laid by Parumala Thirumeny.
-Another important holy place named Kanjirappara (Lord Shiva) situated 1.5 km away from Shree Mahavishnu temple.
+The church foundation stone was laid by Parumala Thirumeny.
+Another important holy place called Kanjirappara (Lord Shiva) is situated 1.5 km away from Shree Mahavishnu temple.